Plaque Styles (Overview of Materials and Design Features)

 The price of a plaque is based on its style and its size (its diameter, if round, or height/or width, whichever is greater).
 Large plaques have higher prices than small plaques, wood plaques (Style Category 1.3 below) are more expensive than High-Density-Urethane (HDU) plaques, because wood material costs about twice as much as HDU, and takes more labor to carve and sand.
 Metal-plated HDU plaques (Style Category 1.2 below) have higher prices than painted HDU plaques because of the high cost of the metal plating (especially 24K gold leaf) and the labor to polish and burnish the metal to a high shine.
 3-D bas-relief (i.e., rounded surface profiles, like Greek friezes) plaques have higher prices than 2.5-D multi-level flat relief or engraved plaques, because they take 3 to 5 times as long to carve, and it takes 2 to 3 times as long for the artist to intricately paint them with many colors with a small artist brush.
 Our least expensive dimensional plaques are 2.5-D flat relief or engraved HDU plaques with one to three colors, because they can be made with only a few hours labor.
 Our least expensive plaques overall are in Style Category 1.4 (Economy Plaques, with giclee printed artwork and text ), because both material and labor costs are much lower for than our carved dimensional plaques.
 We give discounts of 10% to the prices listed below if 3 or more identical plaques are ordered at the same time.
 Fig. 4 below shows a summary price list for our most popular round plaques.
 A more comprehensive price list is given on our PRICE page.

+2-D Flat Relief.
 Our lowest price economy 2-D plaques feature digitally-printed full-color giclee vinyl appliques mounted on a round or rectangular a solid wood or acrylic base.
-The retail prices for this type of two-dimensional (2-D) flat custom plaque are as low as $92 (Sintra base) to $102 (Mahogany solid wood base) for 10 inch diameter plaques.
-The same style plaques in a 18 diameter size have prices of $145 (Sintra) and $170 (Mahogany veneer).
+The retail prices for this type of two-dimensional (2-D) flat custom plaque are as low as $110 (Sintra base) to $140 (Mahogany solid wood base) for 10 inch diameter plaques.
+The same style plaques in a 18 diameter size have prices of $170 (Sintra) and $190 (Mahogany veneer).
 We also offer a matched set of the five armed forces seals in these styles at a 10% discount.
 These low prices assume we have made a previous plaque of the same artwork design ( featured in one of our Galleries of over 2000 photos, including photos of 3-D plaques), or for new artwork, that we are provided a print-ready JPEG photo or colored drawing of the artwork for the plaque.
-These are styles 1.4.1 (Price Code EA, Mahogany venner base) and 1.4.2 (Price Code EB, Sintra base) on our PRICE page, with examples shown on our 2-D Giclee Plaque web page.
+These are styles 1.4.1 ( Mahogany veneer base) and 1.4.2 (Sintra or acylic base) on our PRICE page, with examples shown on our 2-D Giclee Plaque web page.

 Fig 2 - We make plaques in three different carved styles of relief, as shown above.
 Engraved (recessed text and art) plaques are in the same price category as 2.5-D raised relief plaques.
 Prices increase from left to right.